Fornication/Arkays-Commandment/README.md

 ## Preamble

-Tinvaak is a modlist for Skyrim Special Edition that is focused on making the world of Skyrim feel alive and keeping a consistent level of polish across all areas.
-Featuring a range of new lands, expanded vanilla quests, a vault to store your treasures and a revitalised Skyrim, Tinvaak aims to make the world of Skyrim feel alive without becoming too busy.
-Skyrim Redone is the perk overhaul of choice.
+Tinvaak is a modlist that focuses on fleshing out Skyrim into a roleplaying overhaul.
+Featuring many new NPCs, Skyrim Redone, Skyrim Unbound, and survival mods, you can be anyone, dragonborn or not.
+Survive your way through the harsh lands of Skyrim.
 Tinvaak includes a secondary profile for Khajiit Speak.

 ## System Requirements